Breastfeeding and HIV: Cross-cultural experiences

 Access to available resources for the prevention of MTCT of HIV varies across different cultural regions.
 "MTCT of HIV has been virtually eliminated in well-resourced settings such as the United States and Europe".
 Available medical and therapeutic resources in developed countries can include drugs for HIV-positive mothers during pregnancy and labour, cesarean delivery to reduce the infant's exposure to infection; and modifications in infant feeding practices.
 In third world settings, medical resources and technology can be very hard to find and can serve as a financial burden to HIV-positive mothers.
 HIV-infected mothers refer to counselors for expert knowledge and recommendations on infant feeding and health.
 Treatment amenities in resource-constrained settings are also available to HIV-positive mothers in the form of antiretroviral therapy (ART) which is one resource that has contributed to the elimination of MTCT of HIV in first world countries.
 In order to have access to resources, HIV-positive mothers must be able maintain follow up appointments regularly, however, this is problematic in resource-limited settings due to weak infrastructure in health care systems in countries such as India, Tanzania and Nigeria.
 This can also serve as a dilemma for HIV-positive mothers because although limited resources are available to them, financial constraint can prevent women from accessing available treatments.
 This can influence HIV-positive mother's decision to rely solely on breastfeeding as a primary feeding option due to financial instability.

 Anthropological research demonstrates that in contexts where breastfeeding is essential to infant survival, such as in resource poor settings, PMTCT infant feeding guidelines challenge notions of motherhood and women's decision-making power over infant care, and colour HIV positive mothers' infant feeding experiences.
 In eastern Africa, infant mortality is high and breastfeeding is vital for infant survival.
 Here, motherhood is defined as the responsibility for ensuring the child's proper growth and health.
 Breastfeeding is also seen as a cultural practice that helps create a social bond between mother and child.
 However, there is a disjuncture between PMTCT policy's infant feeding guideline and what is considered to be good mothering behaviour.
 The PMTCT policy promotes replacement feeding because it is believed to prevent the risk of transmission of HIV.
 However, adhering to such guidelines are difficult for mothers in resource-limited settings who believe that not breastfeeding one's child would be harmful to their health and survival, as well as threaten the "development of close bodily and emotional bonds between mother and child".
 As such, not breastfeeding, for HIV-positive women, is perceived as failing to be a good mother.
-Thus, PMTCT programs impact HIV-positive women's agency and decision-making in infant care, as well as challenge their cultural conceptions of good motherhood.